story000/anlp-spring2025-hw1/README.md

 Dev Accuracy: 0.800 (0.115)
 Test Accuracy: -

 Mean reference accuracies over 10 random seeds with their standard deviation shown in brackets.
+Gradient clipping was NOT employed for obtaining these numbers.

 ### Submission